robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 Pretty please. :)

 PS: literal multiline strings, and so on and so forth, could be nice (but I can live without).
+PPS: wouldn't say no to optionally named (and default) function param args, though.